pantheon-systems/documentation/source/content/guides/account-mgmt/plans/09-manage.md

 Consider the following changes to feature access _before_ upgrading or downgrading the site's plan.
 Certain scenarios require code changes in order to safely change the site plan.

-### Disable Addons When Downgrading to Basic Plan
+### Disable Add-ons When Downgrading to Basic Plan

 [Object Cache](/guides/object-cache) (formerly Redis) and [Pantheon Search](/solr) are not available for Basic sites.
 These features must be disabled in order to select Basic as the new site plan when upgrading or downgrading plans.

-To remove these addons:
+To remove these add-ons:

 <TabList>